What is the difference between being religious and being spiritual?

 In other words, because so many people in religion suffer from the same afflictions people believe it is how things are supposed to be!

 Religion does have spiritual components.
 That’s why it can attract and hold “believers.”
 People stay because they believe the natural spiritual components to be unique to the religion.
+But the spiritual components of religion are not unique to religion.

 Let me make this clear spirituality does not need a group or a name.
 It is singularly personal and subjective.